stallman-j/LaTekonomer/README.md

    - Why would you want to start using GitHub?
         * GitHub is a standard method for making research code, inputs, and outputs transparent, replicable, and sharable among many fields.
 Economics is catching up in this trend.
         * If you're just starting a research project, starting it with Github allows you to maintain version control throughout your project without having to do something like Dropbox rewind.
 Your future self will thank you.
-        * If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project fairly easily.
+        * If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project, and you can work together on the project without stepping on each others' toes and keep track of each other's contributions.
         * You'll save yourself from possibly losing all your code or output if you run into tech problems
    - You can fork and sync either with your own Overleaf or on your local system
-4. Downloading the files into your local system
+3. Downloading the files into your local system
    - You can download either from the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a> or from Github.
+   - To use these with LaTex, though, you'll need a local LaTex installation.
+   - Do this if you already use LaTex locally and you've already got some way of backing up your files (e.g. all your files live in Dropbox anyways and you don't plan on having collaborators for this project).
+   - If you do _not_ have a way of backing up your files and you want to download locally just because it's temporarily easier, I highly recommend that you reconsider investing some time into Git, or at the very least building up the practice of starting all your projects in folders that sync automatically to the cloud.
+Ideally, you would have for all your files three different versions:
+     1) a local version,
+     2) a cloud version,
+     3) an external physical version (e.g. an external hard drive backup).
+   Technical issues happen all the time, and writing out in LaTex can take a long time.
+Not having backups means you're potentially throwing away hours, days, or even months of work if your computer gives up on you.

 You may be wondering:
 a.
 What if I want to edit the source files?